 What types of personal information do we collect and hold

 "Personal information" is information or an opinion about an identified individual, or an individual who is reasonably identifiable, whether true or not, and whether recorded in a material form or not.
 Information where we have removed any reference to a person, so that the person cannot be reasonably identifiable from the information, is not personal information.

 "Sensitive information", a sub-set of personal information, is information or an opinion about an individual's racial or ethnic origin, political opinions, political association membership, religious beliefs or affiliations, philosophical beliefs, professional or trade association membership, trade union membership, sexual orientation or practices or criminal record, and includes health information and genetic information.

-We collect personal information from members of the website (care providers or care seekers) and may also collect information regarding the intended recipient of the care services ('care recipient') from the care seeker.
+We collect personal information from members of the website (home carers or care seekers) and may also collect information regarding the intended recipient of the care services ('care recipient') from the care seeker.
 The kinds of personal information that we may collect from you and hold include:

 - contact information, such as your name, postal address, emergency contact details, e-mail address and telephone number;

 - date of birth and gender;

 - account information such as your username and password;